JenniferDhont/ImagingScore/Readme.txt

 	scipy
 	lifelines

-To validate the ImagingScore on your database, run 'ImagingScore.py' on a database that follows the 'database_structure.xlsx' format.
+To validate the ImagingScore on your dataset, run 'ImagingScore.py' on a dataset that follows the 'database_structure.xlsx' format.
 OUTPUT: mean concordance index with standard deviation and 95% confidence interval on 100 (default) bootstraps.